 Finding Information Online

-With hundreds of millions of web pages on the World Wide Web, you can almost find any information you need on the web.
-Many students – for example – will use the web to find information on their course, whereas others may use it to find out random information of benefit to their lives.
+With hundreds of millions of web pages on the World Wide Web, you can find almost any information you need on the web.
+Many students – for example – will use the web to find information on their course, whereas others may use it to find out random information of benefit to their lives or business, etc.

 Gaining Access from Anywhere in the World